wvictor14/rbiotechsalary/README.md

 ### General

--   [ ] add research associate data
+-   [x] add research associate data
--   [ ] add other departments like product dev, clinical, business etc.
+-   [ ] (out of scope for me) add other departments like product dev, clinical, business etc.

 ### For cleaning